 If your child cannot wear a mask because it interferes with breathing, and you have tried implementing our desensitization protocol, please schedule an in-person appointment with your CRCCS provider.
 Your child will need to keep their mask on for the duration of the visit.
 We will examine them while the mask is on and monitor their oxygen saturations.
-If necessary, a 6-minute walk test that measures their oxygen level with activity may be ordered.
+If necessary, an exercise challenge test can be scheduled at our Saint Paul location.
+This will be done with a mask on to see how exercising with a mask impacts your child’s breathing.
 The safety and health of our patients, families, and community is our top priority.
 Until new therapies or the COVID19 vaccine is approved for children, wearing a mask, excellent hand hygiene, and social distancing are the best defenses we have.

 COVID & Treatment